Sandevik/HTML-Parser/readme.md

 This also helped me a lot to develop a greater understanding for the Rust programming language.
 The parser works, but there might be some bugs here and there but it's fine.

+This project also allowed me to understand how objects, and arrays differ on a lower level

 ```json
 {
     "firstName" : "John",